When a Family Business Depends Too Much on One Person

 You restructure.
 You let someone go.

 In a family business the person under-functioning is your brother.
 Your mother.
 Your spouse.
-You know their weaknesses.
-You love them.
-And that makes it almost impossible to hand something off and actually mean it.

 Things never slow down.